QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 #### Maven dependency addition

-The followinf dependency must be added to your code :
+The following dependency (available from Maven central) must be added to your code :

 ```
 <dependency>